lesleycw/f5xc-lab-101/lab4.rst

 (Optional) Lab 4: Fine Tuning a WAF Policy
 ===============================

-This lab is also covered in the xC WAF 102 course.
+This lab is also covered in the F5 Distributed Cloud WAF 102 course.

 In this next lab we will learn how to customize a WAF policy.